PriestTheBeast/RLRunner/README.md

 ## How it works

 You create a runner object.
-You add agent, environments and other things you might need to the runner.
+You add agents, environments and other things you might need to the runner.
 You run the runner.

 ```python
 from rlrunner.agents.simple_agent import SimpleAgent